blackteacatsu/dokkumens/docs/tutorial-getting started/First step.md

 sidebar_position: 1
 ---

-# Introduction to NetCDF files & Python
+# Introduction to netCDF files & Python

 ## What are netCDF files?